-- Permits and licenses required under the Indian Mineral Development Act49 - Permits and licenses for areas leased under the OCS Lands Act50, including leases and approvals of exploration, development, and production plans - Permits and licenses required under the Deepwater Port Act of 197451 - Permits required for the taking of marine mammals under the Marine Mammal Protection Act of 197252
+- Permits and licenses for areas leased under the OCS Lands Act50, including leases and approvals of exploration, development, and production plans - Permits and licenses required under the Deepwater Port Act of 197451 - Permits required for the taking of marine mammals under the Marine Mammal Protection Act of 197252.

-A proposed federal license or permit activity is not reviewed for consistency if the activity is vested, exempted, or accepted under its own regulatory authority.
+A proposed federal license or permit activity is not reviewed for consistency if the activity is vested, exempted or accepted under its own regulatory authority.